-The Renewal Corporation will implement a Drinking Water Protection Plan to protect the Collier Rest Area drinking water supplies following initial drawdown and up to two years following initial drawdown.
-Modeling efforts have shown the transport of impounded sediment will be greatly reduced within two years following drawdown, and any effects after that time are unlikely to be related to the Proposed Action.
-The Drinking Water Protection Plan is being developed through consultation with the DWR and Caltrans.
+The Renewal Corporation will implement a Drinking Water Protection Plan to protect the Collier Rest Area drinking water supplies during drawdown and up to two years following the initiation of drawdown.
+Modeling efforts have shown the transport of impounded sediment will be greatly reduced within two years, and any effects after that time are unlikely to be related to the Proposed Action.
+The Drinking Water Protection Plan is being developed through consultation with the SWRCB - DDW and Caltrans.
 The Drinking Water Protection Plan is included as Appendix B.